input-output-hk/vrf-optimisation-tests/LIBSODIUM.md

 * No intention of merging non-standardised protocols (and us, using cutting edge crypto will most likely need such protocols)
 * Even doubt of merging standardised protocols if not widely used (e.g. VRF)
-* Few options on hash functions (e.g. no Keccak, no Sha3, )
+* Few options on hash functions (e.g. no Keccak, no Sha3, ).
+This makes us rely on other implementations (e.g. with [Keccak](https://github.com/input-output-hk/cardano-base/pull/221)).
+* The ed25519 verification equation is strict.
+This does not allow for batch verifications as described in the original paper (we would have to change the verification equation).